maenkhraisha/math-magicians/README.md

 # Math Magicians

-> This application use React framework to show a calculator.
+> This application use React framework to implement a calculator function.

 ## Built With